nekStab/LightKrylov/paper/paper.md

 ## Computing a fixed point of the nonlinear Navier-Stokes equations

 Computing (stable or unstable) fixed points of the nonlinear governing equations is a often a necessary step when studying the stability properties of a nonlinear system.
-In hydrodynamic instability applications, this amount to finding a stationary solution of the nonlinear Navier-Stokes equations.
+In hydrodynamic instability applications, this amounts to finding a stationary solution of the nonlinear Navier-Stokes equations.
 Using the two-dimensional flow past a circular cylinder as an example, the figure below depicts the convergence history for two fixed point computation techniques, namely `LightKrylov`'s Newton-GMRES solver and the selective frequency damping algorithm [@pof-sfd] (often considered as the gold standard in this community).

 **ADD FIGURE**

 Using the spectral element solver `Nek5000`, the governing equations are discretized with 1996 elements using a 7-th order polynomial approximation in each direction resulting in 127 744 grid points and roughly 350 000 degrees of freedom (i.e. the two velocity components as well as the pressure).
 Both solvers make use of the same initial condition and computations were run on some numbers of Intel something-something processors.
-Note that the Newton-GMRES solver make use of the *time-stepper* approach recently reviewed in @frantz-2023 while the selective frequency damping solver uses the implementation provided by the [`KTH Framework`](https://github.com/KTH-Nek5000/KTH_Framework) toolbox [@kth-framework].
+Note that the Newton-GMRES solver makes use of the *time-stepper* approach recently reviewed in @frantz-2023 while the selective frequency damping solver uses the implementation provided by the [`KTH Framework`](https://github.com/KTH-Nek5000/KTH_Framework) toolbox [@kth-framework].
-Leveraging the abstract interfaces provided by `LightKrylov`, the implementation of the Newton-GMRES solver in `neklab` required a very minimal set of modification of the `Nek5000` solver.
+Leveraging the abstract interfaces provided by `LightKrylov`, the implementation of the Newton-GMRES solver in `neklab` required no modifications of the `Nek5000` solver.
 The code to run this example can found online [here](???).

 ## Computing the leading eigenpair of the linearized Navier-Stokes operator